0x022b/docker-transmission/README.md

 For to be able to change the gateway the container needs to have `NET_ADMIN` capabilities.

+### Connection forwarding

+Container can be configured to act as a router by defining a `ENABLE_FORWARDING` environment variable.
+Its value must be a non null value.

 ## License

 This project is licensed under the MIT License.